The chakras are different coloured energy centres that originate

 When functioning well, the chakras are thought to be a conduit

 for the constant flow of energy through out our bodies.
 If these

-chakras are blocked, slowed in their spinning, darkened or not
+chakras are blocked, slowed in their spinning, darkened or not working,

-Tuning up your chakras can make an enormous difference to
+Tuning up your chakras can make an enormous difference to your

-and resentment and sometimes past life issues.
+and sometimes past life issues.

-The chakras interact with each other in a constant dancing
+The chakras interact with each other in a constant dancing of

-creative visualization, light working and breath work.
+light working and breath work.